shaejudge/unity-rpg/README.md

 Music featured by Alec Troemel (https://soundcloud.com/alectroemel).

-Features:\n
+Features:

-A main menu system to start new and load games (only works on downloadable client, not on WebGL builds).\n A very basic chatbox system to provide dialogue.\n Automated animations and movements for NPCs.\n
-Quality turn-based, randomized, battle system.\n
-An in-game menu system to save game, view inventory, use skills (such as healing).\n
+A main menu system to start new and load games (only works on downloadable client, not on WebGL builds).
+A very basic chatbox system to provide dialogue.
+Automated animations and movements for NPCs.
+Quality turn-based, randomized, battle system.
+An in-game menu system to save game, view inventory, use skills (such as healing).

-Controls:\n
+Controls:

-Movement - WASD\n
+Movement - WASD

-Continue dialogue - Space\n
+Continue dialogue - Space

-Menus and Battles - Mouse\n
+Menus and Battles - Mouse